 Darren DeMatas has built a career helping others bring their dreams online.
-With his newest venture, selfstartr.com, he’s finally shifted his focus to a new client he’s never served before: himself.
+With his newest venture, (now called Ecommerce CEO), he’s finally shifted his focus to a new client he’s never served before: himself.

 It’s a new business, and his dream is to create a community where people can start to learn how to use content to market their own e-commerce businesses.

 Darren’s story is this month’s Hero’s Journey feature.
 We’re tapping the collective wisdom of our community members to bring you reports from the front lines of the content marketing world.
 You can read about Belinda Weaver, our featured community member from last month.